Breeding with honesty & integrity for

 BVA or OFA hip & elbow scoring, BVA eye test, plus hereditary genetic tests for Exercise Induced Collapse, Degenerative Myelopathy, Improper Coat, Von Willebrand, PRa, and DNA profiling and genetic colour profiling.
 Full details and explanations can be found on my Health Tests page.

 My dogs are not raised or live in kennels, they do not have a constrained life.
 My breeding dogs are pets first and foremost, and either live in my home or in my fantastic guardian home program.

 I run my home breeding programme to the highest professional standards and with a dedication and passion for the longevity of the breed.

-The total cost of my dogs is £3,000.
-This is split into three stages; £300 non-refundable payment to join my waiting list, £600 once the litter is born that you agree to take a puppy from, £2,100 prior to puppy collection at 8 weeks old.
+Payment is split into three stages; £300 non-refundable payment to join my waiting list, £600 once the litter is born that you agree to take a puppy from, and the final amount prior to puppy collection at 8 weeks old.

 How long have you been breeding?

 Northbound has been established for a decade, since 2012.
 I am not a here today, gone tomorrow breeder, but one that is looking to invest and protect the future of the breed and to support my owners for teh lifetime of their Northbound dog.